Get the latest from TODAY

-Sun Zero Nolan Blackout Energy Efficient Curtain, $10, Walmart
+Sun Zero Nolan Blackout Rod Pocket Curtain Panel, $11-$16, Walmart

 TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 Just so you know, TODAY does have affiliate relationships.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 Granted, some online reviewers have used the curtains on their own (sans shade) and had a different experience.
 "They are not lined and they do allow some light to filter through.
 They are, however, substantially darkening," wrote one user.
 That being said, I've never tried them without a shade, and when used with one, the blackout curtains definitely put my old curtains to shame!

 The gorgeous teal color also made my room feel brighter in a cheery sense of the word, and the $10 curtains come in a range of other stunning shades.

 As someone who’s dealt with migraines for the better part of 10 years, I’m also pretty sensitive to light in general, especially when I’m in the middle of a headache.
 Having a cave-like dark space to retreat to when a migraine hits is so important to me, and the Sun Zero blackout curtains have helped create that dark escape at any time of day.